 Or here it is for free if you are poor https://tribalcash.org/images/pdf/germannewmedicinechart.pdf

 An example of an expanding medical system is medicinal salts.

 Salts have been used for detox for centuries though some modern treatments are not widely accepted.

-Salts have various effects across individuals and species, and by providing some incomplete information to a person that person is able to construct or flesh out a paradigm or worldview which suits their experiences.
+Salts have various effects across individuals and species, and by providing some accurate but incomplete information to a person that person is able to construct or flesh out a paradigm or worldview which suits their experiences.